rahulsom/todos-ios/README.md

 1. You will (of course) need a Mac running `OSX >= 10.9`.
 2. You might want to install ruby in the user space using either RVM or RBENV.
 3. Ensure you have java installed on your machine and JAVA_HOME setup (for gradle).
+4. Ensure that you have nodejs and npm installed.

 Setting up your machine
 ---